brbsix/installdist/README.rst

       -w, --wheel           install wheel package

-    NOTE: By default, installdist will uninstall any pre-existing installation before using `pip3 install --user` to install the highest version tarball available.
+    NOTE: By default, installdist will uninstall any pre-existing installation before using `pip3 install --user` to install the highest version zip or tarball package available.

-Please note that by default, :code:`installdist` will use :code:`pip3 install --user` to install the highest version tarball available.
+Please note that by default, :code:`installdist` will use :code:`pip3 install --user` to install the highest version zip or tarball package available.
 If you'd like to use :code:`pip2`, wheel packages, the package with the most recent timestamp, or install to the system installation, use the appropriate flag.

 :code:`installdist` will not make changes without prompting you for confirmation, so don't fear mistakes.
 To test a command, you may use the dry run flag (:code:`-d` or :code:`--dry-run`).
 It will simulate the command exactly, including any prompts.